Mount Nyiragongo: Monitoring

 The volcano is continuously monitored by a team of scientists at the Goma Volcanic Observatory (GVO), with seismic data produced every four minutes and temperature data produced every ten minutes.
 Continued funding for the GVO is in doubt, as the World Bank decided in 2020 to terminate its contributions.

+War

+In 2023, the volcano was taken over by the M23 Movement during the initial M23 campaign.
+During this time, most of the eastern portion of the volcano were deforested. as of 2026 the M23 Movement holds the volcano deep within the area they have taken over.